cosmo97/YAD/README.md

 version control repository.

 ## Projects
-Now we are working on our [first drone](./First_Drone_Name/README.md) with MTOM
-< 250 g and speed < 19 m/s.
-This will allow us to classify it as Open Category
+Working on [Aldo](./Aldo/README.md) with MTOM < 250 g and speed < 19 m/s.
+This
-A1 (no license required).
+will allow us to classify it as Open Category A1 (no license required).